HUNT by onXmaps Chip Plat Coverage Map

-We’re pleased to announce the release of our NEW HUNT Premium Plat Coverage Map!
-The Coverage Map tells you at a glance which states we provide data for in our HUNT Premium products and within each state, which counties include plat data.
-Due to differing state regulations and availability of data, every state and county displays different amounts of coverage.
-If your state or county makes the plat data available, we make every effort to include it in our maps and will continue to seek out sources of data for states that we don’t yet have full coverage for.
+Our Plat Coverage Map lets you know at a glance which states and counties we have private land ownership data for in our HUNT products.
+Due to differing state regulations and availability of data, we currently do not have complete coverage for every state or county.
+However, if your state or county makes the plat data available, we make every effort to include it in future updates and maps.

-- ‘Dark Gray’ we only provide private land boundaries without land owner names & information.
-This may mean that the given county doesn’t make private land owner information readily available, or that we are currently seeking an acceptable source for the data.
+- —County has private property boundaries, but has NO private landowner names.
+This may occur when private landowner information isn’t readily available, or when we are currently seeking an acceptable source for the data.

 What is 'Plat Coverage'?

 The word ‘Plat’ is used to describe the division of a section of land.
 Plat maps have been used historically for land use planning and developing zoning regulations.
 There are different levels of detail depending on what plat map you are looking at.
 For example, a plat map may show a section of land divided into blocks depicting streets and alleyways with no private lots shown.
 Another plat map may show the same area in more detail and divide the blocks into different lots or parcels, often including the land owner’s name.